matthiasrohmer/styling-automatic-workspace/README.md

-# Vite Vanilla example for Automatic Workspace Folders
+# Example for AI assistance for styling & automatic workspace folders

 This is a trivial Vanilla TypeScript project to illustrate the use of the [vite-plugin-devtools-json](npmjs.com/package/vite-plugin-devtools-json)